zorantica/dome/README.md

 If You are going to use this script please enter correct user name, password and tablespaces for Your database.

-A user, in which the DOME is installed, should have following roles and grants assigned:
+A user / schema, in which the DOME is installed, should have following roles and grants assigned:
 - APEX_ADMINISTRATOR_READ_ROLE role assigned
 - execute grant on dbms_crypto package
 - select grant on dba_objects view